mcvella/viam-numato-board-usb-android/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `mcvella:generic:numato-board-usb-android` model from the [`mcvella:generic:numato-board-usb-android` module](https://app.viam.com/module/mcvella/mcvella:generic:numato-board-usb-android).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `mcvella:board:numato-board-usb-android` model from the [`mcvella:board:numato-board-usb-android` module](https://app.viam.com/module/mcvella/mcvella:board:numato-board-usb-android).

 ## Configure